- Fastly Status

 Fastly has integrated IPv6 into its technology stack.
 By enabling IPv6, visitors on IPv6 connections can access your websites and applications.
 This can be done without any changes to your backend infrastructure.

-To enable IPv6, follow the instructions for your CNAME record.
+To enable IPv6, follow the instructions below as appropriate for your CNAME record.

 NOTE: Fastly doesn't support IPv6 connections to origin servers.